 - Age of Adopting Parents: Latvia requires that the adoptive parent is at least 25 years old and at least 18 years older than the adoptive child.

 - Marriage: Married couples, as well as single individuals, are eligible to adopt.
-Please note that Latvia does not recognize same-sex marriages.
+Please note that Latvian law does not recognize same-sex marriage.

 - Income: Latvia does not have any income requirements for intercountry adoptions.

 Because Latvia is party to the Hague Adoption Convention, children from Latvia must meet the requirements of the Convention in order to be eligible for adoption.
 For example, the adoption may take place only if the competent authorities of Latvia have determined that placement of the child within Latvia has been given due consideration and that an intercountry adoption is in the child’s best interests.

 In addition to Latvia’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.